Skip to main content

 • Ideally, change and wash nightwear each day.

-It is often not the home which is a main source of threadworm eggs.
+It is often not the home which is the main source of threadworm eggs.
 Children may come into contact with eggs in schools or nurseries, particularly in the toilets if they are not cleaned properly.
 This is why a child may have recurring threadworms, even if the home and personal hygiene are of a very high standard.

 Medication